How Long Does Meat Last in the Fridge?

 Food storage brings up a lot of questions and concerns, especially when it involves meat products.
 Here are the guidelines for deciding what's safe to eat.

 Raw poultry lasts just a day or two in the fridge (at a temperature of 40 degrees Fahrenheit or colder), but up to a year in the freezer (at a temperature of 0 degrees Fahrenheit or colder).
 Cooked poultry can be refrigerated a few days longer and should be frozen no longer than two to six months.
-Watch out for these other foods that you’ve been storing wrong this whole time.
+Watch out for these other food storage guidelines you didn’t know about.

 Ground meats such as beef, veal, pork, or poultry can be refrigerated for one to two days and frozen for three to four months.
-Watch out for these foods that are probably spoiled in your fridge right now.
+Watch out for these foods not to put in the refrigerator.

 Lunchmeats and hot dogs